Position overviewPosition title: Lecturer

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-Beginning annual salary will be $69,379, based on 100% time.
-Appointments are eligible for renewal depending on need, funding and performance.
+Salary: Based on 100% annual salary of $66,259.
+Pending final budget approval.
+Appointment is eligible for renewal depending on need, funding and performance.

 Curriculum Vitae - Your most recently updated C.V.